Destinations · The Salon

 Morning — Breakfast at the hotel or a café on the Piazzetta.
 Coffee.
 Pastry.
 Read.
 Move slowly.

 Late morning — Boat day.
-Hire a gozzo with skipper (essential; do not rent without a skipper) and spend three hours exploring the sea-stacks, the hidden coves, the Blue Grotto.
-The official tourist route to the Grotto runs at noon with the crowds and the queue.
-The Dandy way: arrive by water at 6 p.m., after the ticket office closes and the tourist boats have gone.
-Swim in at dusk.
-At your own risk, of course — but that is where the magic lives.
+Hire a gozzo with skipper (essential; do not rent without a skipper) and spend three hours exploring the sea-stacks, the hidden coves, the Blue Grotto (weather permitting).
+Swim in the water.
+Exist quietly.

 Afternoon — Return to the hotel.
 Shower.
 Siesta.
 Read in a quiet room.